 Personalized items (like cosmetics or big-ticket purchases like kitchen appliances) are things to avoid in dropshipping.
 Dropshippers should also avoid engaging in price wars.
 Drop shipping profit margins are already thin (10%-30%).
 So getting into a battle for the best deal is a quick race to the bottom.

-Of course, you can still be successful with dropshipping in 2023.
-But you need to learn the basics, be prepared to do the hard work, and understand the risks before you start.
+Of course, you can still be successful with dropshipping in 2023, and if you structure your business model as a salam transaction, then you don't need to worry if dropshipping is halal or haram.
+But you need to learn the basics, be prepared to do the hard work and understand the risks before you start.
 Listed below are nine disadvantages and risks of dropshipping in 2023.
 So let's check it out: